CharlesCZ/PetApiIntegration/README.md

 Using Spring MVC integrate with Petfinder API.
 Provide application that will authenticate itself and download information about adoptable dogs in given city.

-Here is an example of fetching first 20 dogs from Jersey City.
+Here is an example of fetching 2 dogs from Andover.

 ```
 GET /dogs/MA/Andover?size=2&page=3